-Turo will ask you to select an insurance plan.
-The company offers three options: premium, standard, and basic.
-Depending on what option you choose, you can collect between 65 and 85 percent of the rental fees.
-If you opt to purchase your own commercial car insurance, you get a larger cut – 90 percent of the rental rate.
+Turo will ask you to select an insurance plan; the company offers five options.
+Depending on what option you choose, you can keep between 60% and 85% of the rental fees.

-You can charge a delivery fee which covers both pickup and return, so make sure you set a rate that meets your needs.
+You can charge a delivery fee which covers both pickup and return, so make sure you pick a rate that meets your needs.

-You can set limits on how much mileage customers can put on your car.
+You can also set limits on how much mileage customers can put on your car.
 For example, you might set your daily driving limit at 50 miles.
-If the renter exceeds that amount, they are responsible for paying $0.75 per additional mile and you receive 100 percent of this extra payment.
+If the renter exceeds that amount, they are responsible for paying a fee per additional mile and you receive 100% of this extra payment.

 Finally, you choose your car’s availability.
-You can decide to have your car for rent only on certain days, or set it as unavailable for specific dates in the future.
+You can select to have your car for rent only on certain days of the week, or set it as unavailable for certain dates in the future.

 When listing your car on Turo, try to think about it from a renter’s point of view.
 Besides including pictures of your vehicle, include details like measurements of trunk space for luggage, whether or not your car has a bike rack or can tote a kayak, and if anyone has ever smoked in the vehicle.